mrcsmcl/team4gdd/missions.md

 - **Living Room:**
   - Where Vinny's father is watching TV.
-  - A clock is on the coffee table.
+  - A watch is on the coffee table.
 The path to this area passes through a monitored corridor.

 - **Kitchen:**
   - Contains the fridge with the can of soda.